 |18||2 lb 7 oz||2 lb 11 oz||3 lb 5.5 oz|

-The past 6 days Falken has gained 15 oz!
-In comparison Pippin has gained 9.5 oz and Crane has gained 12 oz!
+In the past 6 days, Falken has gained 15 oz!
+In comparison, Pippin has gained 9.5 oz and Crane has gained 12 oz!

 Way to go little Falken!
 He’s still the smallest, but his energy seems very good and I think he’s all the way back to normal.